sagrd/sagrd.github.io/_posts/2025-12-21-large-scale-health-data-monitering-with-databricks.md

 - Performed aggregated analytics (daily/weekly) and stored results in PostgreSQL for rapid access to frequently used metrics.

 **Outcome**:
-- 95% of abnormal readings detected and alerted in real-time.
+- 95% of abnormal readings detected in real-time.
-- Reduced churn by 25%.
-- Query times for common metrics cut by 90%.
+- Significantly decreased query times for common metrics.
 - Scalable solution capable of handling terabytes of high-frequency data.

 ---